smart-edge-open/ido-specs/doc/reference-architectures/openness_sdwan.md

 ![OpenNESS SD-WAN Scenario 3 ](sdwan-images/e2e-scenario3.png)

 ### EWO Configuration
-Currently there are 5 typical configurations for EWO as follow.
+There are five types configuration for EWO.
 With these configurations, it is easy to deploy the above scenarios automatically.

 #### NodeSelector For CNF